PanuGr/PlanningTrips/README.md

 > ○ Accommodation (outside Greece) & Ferries (Turku-Tallinn): **€315**
 > (your calculated figure for July).
 >
-> ○ Food: €250-€350 (reduced in Greece due to family stays). ● **Cost**
+> ○ Food: €250-€350 (reduced in Greece due to family stays).

-> **Saving** **Strategies:**
->
+## Cost Saving** **Strategies:**

-> ○ Prioritize overnight AC charging at hotels.
+- Prioritize overnight AC charging at hotels.
->
-> ○ Utilize charging network memberships for better rates. ○ Compare
+- Utilize charging network memberships.
-> per-kWh prices at public chargers.
->
-> ○ Book accommodations in advance (3-6 months for peak season) to
+- Book accommodations in advance (3-6 months for peak season).
-> secure EV charging and better rates.
->
-> ○ Save on food by utilizing supermarkets and hotel breakfasts, and
-> taking advantage of family stays in Greece.
+- Save on food by buying from Lidl,hotel breakfasts, and taking advantage of family stays in Greece.
->
-> ○ Drive moderately (100-110 km/h) to improve eficiency and reduce
+- Drive moderately (max 120 km/h) to improve eficiency and reduce charging costs.
-> charging costs.

 ## Charging networks:
 - Lidl in Finland: 0,29€/kwh